chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 And we found the root flag as well!

 # How we did it
-1. Initially, we got our foot in the door by SSH'ing as tim (a user with very low privileges):
+1. Initially, we got our foot in the door inside Silverpeas (on port 8080) logging in via:
-    1. the username scr1ptkiddy found on the Contact section of the web site on http://silverplatter.thm:80
+   - username scr1ptkiddy found on the CONTACT section on the silverplatter.thm web site
-    2. the password found through Silverpeas’ IDOR exploitation
+   - scr1ptkiddy's password found applying command cewl to the silverplatter.thm web site
+3. We leveraged an IDOR vulnerability in Silverpeas and read tim's ssh's password.
-2. We got the user flag!
+4. We logged in as tim and got the user flag (!!)
-3. Enumeration: used tim’s adm group privileges to read log files in /var/log/
+5. We used tim’s adm group privileges to read log files.
-4. Information Gathering: Found tyler's Docker commands containing the database password _Zd_zx7N823/
+6. We found tyler's Docker commands containing the database password _Zd_zx7N823/
-5. Lateral Movement: used su tyler with the reused password _Zd_zx7N823/
+7. We became tyler using the password _Zd_zx7N823/ tyler also used to access the database.
-6. Privilege Escalation: Used sudo -i as tyler (who has sudo privileges) with the same password_Zd_zx7N823/
+8. We used sudo -i as tyler (who has sudo privileges) with the same password _Zd_zx7N823/
-7. Root Access: Successfully obtained root shell and retrieved the root flag!
+9. We obtained root shell and retrieved the root flag (!!)

 # Lessons Learned
 Key learning points:
+1. **Web Site Analysis** Examing the pages of the web site revealed the Silverpeas user scr1ptkiddy.
+2. **Web Site Analysis** Using the words in the pages of the web site gave us scr1ptkiddy's Silverpeas' password.
-1. Log File Analysis: The adm group membership was crucial for accessing authentication logs.
+3. **Log File Analysis** The adm group membership was crucial for accessing authentication logs.
+4. **Information Disclosure** Docker commands in logs revealed sensitive passwords.
-2. Password Reuse: Tyler reused the database password for his user account - a common security mistake.
+5. **Password Reuse** Tyler reused the database password for his user account, a common security mistake.
-3. Sudo Privileges: Tyler had full sudo access, making the escalation straightforward once you had his password.
+6. **Sudo Privileges** Tyler had full sudo access, making the escalation straightforward once we had his password.
-4. Information Disclosure: Docker commands in logs revealed sensitive passwords.

 This was a great example of how proper enumeration and log analysis can lead to successful privilege escalation.

-The "Silver Platter" name was quite fitting - once we found the right logs, the escalation path was relatively straightforward!